Want to captivate and convince your audience better? Learn from Don Draper#Branding #Marketing #Tips

 As he clicks through a series of photos filled with emotion, he continues, “Teddy told me that in Greek, ‘nostalgia’ literally means the pain from an old wound.”

 Would it be as absorbing and powerful?
-We seriously doubt it.
+We don't think so.

 He’s pitching a story - that Kodak could tell in its advertising - by telling a story.
 A story about Teddy, an imaginary person that Don seems to have invented, and what he learned from him.